mrueda/datamatrix2codes/README.md

 # Notes

+The script is expecting **raw** barcodes such as those coming from a mobile phone App (i.e., without any post-processing such as parenthesis, etc.).

-The script functions relatively well...It captures (approximate values):
+The performance is relatively good ... it captures (approximate values):

 * `PC`   - 90%
 * `SN`   - 90%